-Table Base Information Population Approach Causas Mathadalasu Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) VicHub analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5 percent of the construction cost.
+Table Name Base Information Population Approach Source Methodology Assumptions Reference ltem Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) VicHub analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5 percent of the construction cost.
 VicHub did not have any capex that met the criteria of the template.
 VicHub has interpreted that the capex required in the template is for the life to date basis for the pipeline.
-For the Jun18 disclosures, VicHub interpreted that the capex required in the template only related to the period 1 Jan 18 to 30 Jun 18
+For the Jun18 disclosures,